Betar: Brazil

 Betar Brasil is an active movement with branches in Porto Alegre, Rio de Janeiro, and São Paulo.
 Each of these branches organize consistent activities, events, both summer and winter camps (Machanot) as well as a lot of other community initiatives.
-There are also frequent National Seminars and some activities are carried out by all three maozim together.
+There are also frequent National Seminars and some activities are carried out by all three branches together.
 Betar has gained significant strength in Brazil by the end of the 2010s decade and seems to continue growing considerably.
 In 2018, the Betar branch in Rio de Janeiro was officially inaugurated, under the leadership of Theodor Fuchs, Nicholas Beznos, Gabriel Uram, Guilherme Jaffé, Felipe Lazkani, Gabriela Sznajderman, Eduardo Oliven, Bernardo Press, Bruno Sznajderman, Gabriel Kac Nigri, Paulo Orenbuch, Davi Beznos, Caio Cohen, and Victor Cohen.
 By 2019 São Paulo's branch was established too, with the leadership of Marcos Zlotnik, Raphael Harari, David Breslauer and Ilan Charchat.
 The revival of Betar Brasil was only possible with the help of Juliana Katz, Mono Sommer (World Betar's Rosh Chinuch), and Nerya Meir (CEO of World Betar).
 In 2020, the first Hanagah Artzit was formed after decades.
 Jabotinsky's ideas were finally reborn in the two largest Jewish communities of the country.
-Today, each maoz counts with more than 50 betarím, including madrichim and chanichim.
+Today, each branch counts with more than 50 betarím, including madrichim and chanichim.

 Uruguay

 One of the largest youth movements in Uruguay, Betar Uruguay has expanded greatly.
-Its maoz is located in Montevideo and there are weekly activities carried out as well as Jewish summer camps (Machanot) and Continental Seminars.
+Its branch is located in Montevideo and there are weekly activities carried out as well as Jewish summer camps (Machanot) and Continental Seminars.